The Israelites could not miss, ignore, or misinterpret God’s guidance on the journey from their Egyptian homes to the Red Sea.

 God used the Israelite journey out of Egypt, and their subsequent distress at the Red Sea, for these purposes.

 Likewise, God uses our suffering to fulfill multiple purposes.
-He wants us to be successful—as he defines success—in the pursuit of our divine destiny, but he does not want our ascendance to lessen our dependence on him.
+He wants us to succeed— according to his definition of success—as we fulfill our divine destiny, but he does not want our ascendance to lessen our dependence on him.

 God wants us to understand the eternal significance of our relationship with him.
 He wants us to revere him beyond a superficial level and love him unconditionally.
 He wants us to recognize that he is the person who is ultimately responsible for our achievements, not us.
 He wants us to avoid self-sufficiency.

 God also wants to build a message about his trustworthiness into our lives so we can share it with those within our circle of influence.
-He wants them to be aware of his faithfulness to us so that they will trust him during their distress.
+He wants them to know about his faithfulness to us so they will trust him during their distress.